itskaransingh/docling-mcp/examples/llama-stack/README.md

 ### Run Llama Stack

-As a simple starting point, we will use the [Ollama distribution](https://llama-stack.readthedocs.io/en/latest/distributions/self_hosted_distro/ollama.html) which allows Llama Stack to easily run locally.
+As a simple starting point, we will use the [starter distribution](https://llama-stack.readthedocs.io/en/latest/distributions/self_hosted_distro/starter.html) which allows Llama Stack to easily run locally.
 Other distributions (or custom stack builds) will work very similarly.
 See a complete list in the [Llama Stack docs](https://llama-stack.readthedocs.io/en/latest/distributions/list_of_distributions.html).

 We will use [Meta Llama 3.2](https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct) as generative AI model.
-Other options supported by the stack are [IBM Granite 3.2](https://huggingface.co/ibm-granite/granite-3.2-8b-instruct) and [Qwen3](Qwen/Qwen3-32B).
+Other options supported by the stack are [IBM Granite 3.3](https://huggingface.co/ibm-granite/granite-3.3-8b-instruct) and [Qwen3](Qwen/Qwen3-32B).

 <table style="width: 100%;">